planetfederal/GeoGig/manpages/_sources/pgdescribe.txt

-.. _geogit-pg-describe:
+.. _geogig-pg-describe:

-geogit-pg-describe documentation
+geogig-pg-describe documentation
 ################################

 SYNOPSIS
 ********
-geogit pg describe [options] -t <table>
+geogig pg describe [options] -t <table>

 DESCRIPTION
 ***********

 This command describes a single table in a PostGIS database.
 It will print out each property name along with its type.
-To see a list of available tables, use ``geogit pg list``.
+To see a list of available tables, use ``geogig pg list``.

 OPTIONS
 *******